hkdobrev/sinefy/modules/openbuildings/jam/README.md

-Jam is a small ORM for Kohana 3.2+ that builds on top of Jam - the project was originally started by [Jonathan Geiger](http://jonathan-geiger.com/) and co-developed by [Paul Banks](http://blog.banksdesigns.co.uk/).
+Jam is a small ORM for Kohana 3.2+ that builds on top of Jelly - the project was originally started by [Jonathan Geiger](http://jonathan-geiger.com/) and co-developed by [Paul Banks](http://blog.banksdesigns.co.uk/).

-Jam adds some much needed features to Jam project,
+Jam adds some much needed features to Jelly project,

 * Lazy loading of collections
 * Modifying Collections on the fly and saving the changes